Worker’s Compensation

 What If I Can’t Return To Work Right Away?

 An employee may choose to use sick or vacation leave, or go on Leave Without Pay during the 7-calendar-day waiting period.
-The law provides medical and disability compensation including a weekly benefit for lost workdays after a 7-calendar-day waiting period.
+The law provides disability compensation of a weekly benefit for lost workdays after a 7-calendar-day waiting period.
 A weekly benefit equal to 66 2/3% of the employee’s average weekly earnings up to a maximum established by the North Carolina Industrial Commission is payable to the employee.
 Compensation begins on the eighth calendar day of lost work time and if the lost time goes beyond 21 calendar days, the employee is entitled to receive compensation for the first 7 calendar days.

 The weekly benefit may be supplemented by using sick or vacation leave, earned prior to the injury, in accordance with the Supplemental Leave Schedule set by the State Personnel Commission.